Jamerrone/vscode-extension-demos/demo-2-code-snippets/README.md

 }
 ```

 Notice how I decided to use the array method I explained earlier for this example in place of the `\n` method.
 This is simply done for rideability purposes.
 In this example, you can also see a variable with a default value given to it (`${1:classBody}`).
 Now let's take a closer look at `${TM_FILENAME_BASE/[^a-z]//gi}`.
-The variable `TM_FILENAME_BASE` is given to us by VS Code and it stores the file name without its extension.
+The variable `TM_FILENAME_BASE` is provided to us by VS Code and it stores the file name without its extension.
 Using `/[^a-z]//gi` we can filter out any nonletter character from the string.
-So for example, if the file's name is `MyClass-5` the class name rendered by our snippet is `MyClass`.
-You can now test the new snippet by pressing `F5` and by typing `class` inside a JavaScript file, just like with the previous example.
+So for example, if the file's name is `MyClass-5` the class name rendered by our code snippet should be `MyClass`.
+You are now able to test the new `class` snippet by pressing the `F5` key and by typing `class` inside a JavaScript file, just like the previous example.

 That is all for today's demo/guide!
 I really hope you guys found it somewhat useful.
-For more information about code snippets, I redirect you to the [official guide](https://code.visualstudio.com/docs/editor/userdefinedsnippets) where you can find all the information you need and also a list with all the available variables provided to us.
+For more information about writing your own code snippets, I redirect you to the [official guide](https://code.visualstudio.com/docs/editor/userdefinedsnippets).